aukoyy/concerthub/README.md

 ## Set up on Linux

+Install and configure PostgreSQL

  - Make sure to have virtualenv and pip installed
  - Go to your preferred code / github folder

 ```